 ELENYDWHITFIELD: Elenyd Whitfield is a doctoral student at Cardiff University School of Social Sciences.
 Her interests include ageing, social class, identity, life-course perspectives, and reflexivity

-GERONTOLOGYUK: Professor Debora Price, Director: Manchester Institute for Collaborative Research on Ageing, The University of Manchester, and President of the British Society of Gerontology (2016 – 2019)
+GERONTOLOGYUK: Professor Debora Price, Professor of Social Gerontology, Manchester Institute for Collaborative Research on Ageing, The University of Manchester; former President of the British Society of Gerontology (2016 – 2019)

 JILLMANTHORPE: Jill Manthorpe is Professor of Social Work and Director of the Social Care Workforce Research Unit in the King’s Policy Institute at King’s College London